Dedicated to helping you

 The MUM Admissions Office welcomes applications any time for our undergraduate, graduate, and non-degree programs.
 Once you submit the application form, you’ll be connected with your admissions counselor who will guide you through the rest of the process.

 MUM has rolling admissions, which means we review applications for acceptance year-round, once the applicant has completed the required materials.
-For US prospective students, our application is free of charge.
 If you’re not yet sure whether you want to apply, we encourage you to submit a Request Info form located anywhere on our website, or to attend one of our monthly Visitors Weekends during which you’ll get a clearer sense of whether MUM is the right fit for you.
 For more information on Admissions take a look at our FAQ below.

 Click on each question below to view the answer.

 Apply online for admission to Maharishi University of Management.
-There is no application processing fee for U.S. citizens or green card holders.
-International applicants submit an application processing fee of $50.
+The application processing fee is $20 for all applicants.

 All undergraduate programs have entries in mid-August (fall) and early February (spring).
 Most graduate programs have fall entries, and some will have spring entries as well.
 Take a look at our academic calendar for more specific info.

 Most undergraduates receive full financial aid which includes low-interest federal loans, federal grants, and need-based scholarship from the university.
 Graduate students often receive full financial aid in the form of low-interest federal loans and need-based scholarship.
-For more info, visit our financial aid calculator here (it’s easy!).
+Find out more using our cost & aid calculator.

 When reviewing applicants for admission, we consider each prospective student’s overall potential.
 Factors include: